-What a great blessing it is to serve the Lord.

-What a great blessing it is to serve the Lord.
-Additionally, I am privileged with a high calling of serving God and others through the ministry.
-Every believer is called to serve the Lord and many need to wake up to that fact, quit groaning about everyday life, and begin to serve Him through that arena.
-However, there is a definite sense of calling into vocational and leadership ministry to which a few are called.
+I’m privileged with a high calling of serving God and others through vocational ministry.
+Every believer is called to serve the Lord, and many need to wake up to that fact.
+Quit groaning about everyday life and begin to serve Him through that arena.
+However, there is a definite calling into leadership ministry to which a few are chosen and gifted.

 What does ministry look like for you right now?
 How did you get to the point where you knew for sure that you were called into the ministry?
 Are you growing in Christ-like character as you exercise your gifts?
 Let’s keep the discussion going and maintain a grateful heart for the privilege of ministry.
-It’s about so much more than simply preaching a sermon or teaching a lesson.
+It’s about so much more than merely preaching a sermon or teaching a lesson.